Saturday 11th March, 2017 at Leeds Carriageworks Theatre (Upstairs).

 Is it a puppet show?
 No.

-There are countless areas of potential – it could be the gripping tale promised if more time were put into the actual performance elements – for instance, the narrative between songs was read out from a ring binder, which was slowly passed about the stage.
-If musicians have memorised both music and lyrics, why have they not memorised short paragraphs of narrative?
-Those segments could have been so much more powerful if they had been rehearsed and developed into actual performances rather than clunky, lack-lustre readings.
+It is not, however, in any way a performance outside of a musical gig.
+There are countless areas of potential, and it could be the gripping tale promised if more time were put into the actual performance elements.
+For instance, the narrative between songs is read from a ring binder which is slowly passed about the stage.
+Those segments could have been so much more powerful if they had been rehearsed and developed into actual performance rather than clunky, lack-lustre readings.
 Perhaps that’s where the puppetry should have made an appearance?

-I realise that this review makes it sound like I didn’t enjoy much of the performance, but that’s not accurate.
-Paul Mosley has a superb, versatile voice and harbours that rare talent of a raspiness that can be brought about on cue.
+That’s not to say that there aren’t worthy performances here – I genuinely enjoyed the music.
+Each and every musician on that stage is clearly a huge talent.
+Paul Mosley has a superb, versatile voice and possesses that rare talent of a raspiness that can be brought about on cue.
 Esther Dee’s voice sweetly soars through the slower songs and handles the more fiery songs very comfortably.
 Jack Harris has a fantastic, smooth voice which wouldn’t be out of place on a Mumford and Sons track.

-Each and every musician on that stage was clearly a huge talent, and it was great to hear them perform a striking, beautifully written and often toe-tapping collection of songs.
-I particularly loved the title song, ‘Shadows On The Wall’ and ‘No Hound Dog On Your Trail’ – I also loved the wide array of both ‘proper’ and improvised instruments being used by this ‘junk orchestra’ – from frying pans to tins of beans and a wooden block capable of producing the sounds of a tooting train!
+It’s great to hear such talented vocalists perform a striking, beautifully written and often toe-tapping collection of songs.
+I particularly loved the title song, ‘Shadows On The Wall’ and ‘No Hound Dog On Your Trail’ – and I also loved the wide array of both ‘proper’ and improvised instruments being used by this ‘junk orchestra’ – from frying pans to tins of beans and a wooden block capable of producing the sounds of a tooting train!

-Leave a Reply
+Leave a comment